 Get the Muscle Mashed Potatoes With Protein Powder recipe and nutrition info here.

 6. Gluten-Free Protein-Packed Cinnamon Roll Waffles

-Do you find it hard to satisfy your sweet tooth?
-These waffles just may be the answer.
+If you find it hard to satisfy your sweet tooth, these waffles just may be the answer.
 They combine both oat and almond flour, as well as protein powder and a hefty amount of cinnamon, for a satisfying breakfast with 23 grams of protein (and just 365 calories) per serving.